Summary IconKey Takeaways

 Snowflake logo: Twilio to Snowflake | Hevo Data

-Developed in 2012, Snowflake is a popular, fully managed cloud data warehouse, that can be hosted on any cloud service such as Amazon Cloud Service, Google Cloud Storage, or Microsoft Azure.
-Snowflake consists of services like data engineering, data lakes, data warehouse, analytics, and more.
+Developed in 2012, Snowflake is a popular, fully managed cloud data warehouse that can be hosted on any cloud service ,such as Amazon Cloud Service, Google Cloud Storage, or Microsoft Azure.
+Snowflake consists of services like data engineering, data lakes, data warehouses, analytics, and more.

-With Snowflake, users can organize their data into the optimized, compressed, and columnar format whenever data is loaded into the platform.
-Snowflake is ready to use platform, as it uses SQL queries to perform data operations.
+With Snowflake, users can organize their data into an optimized, compressed, and columnar format whenever data is loaded into the platform.
+Snowflake is a ready-to-use platform, as it uses SQL queries to perform data operations.
 You can start using Snowflake with a free trial of 30 days.

 Key Features of Snowflake